-Provide support to a range of cultural groups that offer opportunities for creative participation and enhance creativity in the public domain

-Over 100 creative projects were supported through the City's Festivals and Events Sponsorship, Creative, Innovation and Ideas, Quick Response and Venue Hire Support grant programs.
+Provide support to a range of cultural groups that offer opportunities for creative participation and enhance creativity in the public domain Over 100 creative projects were supported through the City's Festivals and Events Sponsorship, Creative, Innovation and Ideas, Quick Response and Venue Hire Support grant programs.
 The projects funded provide a range of opportunities the communities to participate in creative events, workshops, artist talks, live music, dance, professional development for local artists.
 There has been significant increase in applications received in the City's Grant and Sponsorship summer round, with a notable number of applicants applying for the first time.
 The City's advocacy for inclusive projects has seen a strong response and support for people with a disability, queer and First Nations artists.
 Projects include Tranby Aboriginal Co-operative's outLOUD: First Nations LGBTQIA+ Stories and Writing, Artslaw Centre presenting workshops for Indigenous artists on protecting and respecting: law and Indigenous cultural IP and Darlinghurst Theatre Company's wholly trans production: Overflow.
 Approximately \$2.7 million in rent was foregone to support cultural organisations in our Accommodation Grant Program for long term use of the City's spaces.

-events allow for the community to engage with local business and the program is developed to celebrate the unique
+celebrate Lunar New Year.
+The Sydney Streets program was presented in key locations across the City.
+These events allow for the community to engage with local business and the program is developed to celebrate the unique

-Diversity in creative workforce and leade rship Key Performance Indicator Unit 2020/21 2021/22 2022/23 2022/23 Result Comment Status Result Result Target Q1 Q2 Q3 Q4 YTD Creative personnel supported by City of Sydney programs No. 6,051 9,024 - - 7,828 - 6,299 14,127 Creative personnel have been engaged primarily through creative spaces programs, Major events and cultural programs.
-Indicator Only
+Diversity in creative workforce and leadership Key Performance Indicator 2020/21 2021/22 2022/23 2022/23 Result Comment Unit Status Q2 YTD Result Result Target Q1 Q3 Q4 Creative personnel supported by City of No. 6,051 9,024 7,828 6,299 14,127 Creative personnel have been engaged Sydney programs primarily through creative spaces programs, Major events and cultural programs.